-10 Steps to getting a raise
+10 Steps to getting a raise and career advancement

 10 Steps to getting a raise - 10 step program to see that you are paid the most possible is easy to implement.